kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ## Method - getToken
-Get any active token by its name.
-Note: This method will be deprecated in the future.
+Get an oauth2 active token's obeject by the service name.
+Note: This method will be deprecated.

 `myData.getToken(agent)`

 ### Arguments

 #### agent
-The token name (agent).
+The service name (agent).
+Only Google is supported by now.

 - Type: string
-- Example: 'google'
+- Possible values: 'google'

 ### Returns
-An string containing the token or a token object
+An string containing the token or a token object.

 ```
 {